bsalim/terraform-gke-mini-cluster/README.md

-# Go Lang GKE Mini Cluster
+# Terraform GKE Mini Cluster
-This project provides a minimal setup for spinning up a small Google Kubernetes Engine (GKE) cluster using Go and the GIN web framework, specifically tailored for development purposes.
+This project provides a minimal setup for spinning up a small Google Kubernetes Engine (GKE) cluster using Terraform for a sample of Go and the GIN web framework, specifically tailored for development purposes.

 ## Purpose
-The primary goal of this project is to create a lightweight GKE cluster that developers can use to quickly deploy and test their Go applications in a Kubernetes environment.
+The primary goal of this project is to create a lightweight GKE cluster that developers can use to quickly deploy and test a Go application in a Kubernetes environment.
 This setup is intended only for development and testing purposes and not for production use.

 ## Important Considerations for Production
 For production environments, additional configurations and security measures are required to ensure robustness and safety, including but not limited to: